 Categorical Certificate Training Program - Overview

-Students enrolled in this program become eligible for certification as Categorical Medical Technologists through the American Society for Clinical Pathology and/or the National Credentialing Agency.
+Students who successfully complete all requirements of this program become eligible for certification as Technologists in chemistry, hematology, microbiology or blood banking through the American Society for Clinical Pathology and/or the National Credentialing Agency.

 - Program length varies with specialty and semester of entry.